HarryShomer/Better-Inductive-KGC/install.md

 ULTRA requires python `3.9.19`.
 The full package requirements can be found in `ultra_env.yaml`.

-These environments can be set up as shown in the previous section.
+These environments can be set up in the same manner as before.

 ## 4. CUDA (optional)